Nursing (MANE): Traditional (RN) Track or LPN to RN Track

 - Official transcripts will be used to calculate GPA.

-- The most recent course grade will be used for the GPA calculation, whether it is higher or lower than previous grades.
+- The highest grade earned will be used for the GPA calculation.

 - Each course of the MANE curriculum plan must have been achieved with a letter grade of C or better.

 - Full acceptance to the MANE collaborating college and university is dependent on successful completion of the second semester of the MANE curriculum plan, maintaining a minimum grade point average (GPA) of 2.75, including criteria in numbers 2 and 3 above.